EskelinenAntti/ktor-tailwind/README.md

 # Ktor with Tailwind

-A sample Ktor application that uses kotlinx.html and Tailwind to generate websites.
+A sample Ktor application with kotlinx.html HTML templating and Tailwind.

 ## Highlights